inab/opeb-submission/sampleContainers/README.md

   needed).

-* A __results ids extraction docker__: The instance generated from this docker file knows how to extract input ids from their canonical formats.
+* A __results ids extraction docker__: The instance generated from this docker file knows how to extract results ids from their canonical formats.
 This step is needed in order to check whether the submission correlates to the query.
   This check is independent from the community, and it is done outside this docker instance.
-It generates as output file a JSON array of identifiers.
+It generates as output file a JSON object which contains an array of identifiers.

 * Two __metrics computation__ dockers: The instances generated from these docker files compute metrics based on the content.
 These docker instances generate a JSON